afia25/Machine-Learning-Based-Diabetes-Prediction-and-Doctor-Appointment-System/README.md

 <p align="center"><img src="./img/patient/patient_frontpg.png" alt="App Screenshot" style="height:285px; width:auto;"></p>

 ### Find Doctor
 In this page, all the doctor records are fetched from the Add_doctor model and displayed on the webpage.
-The list of doctors is fetched and shown using render(request, 'user/all_doctor.html', context).
+The list of doctors is fetched and shown using render(request, 'user/ all_doctor.html', context).
 <p align="center"><img src="./img/patient/find_doc.png" alt="App Screenshot" style="height:440px; width:auto;"></p>

 ### Book Doctor's Appointment
 In this form, request.method=="POST" checks whether the form is submitted by the user.
-TakeAppointmentForm takes the user’s input and take_appointment_form.is_valid() checks if the given data is valid or not.
+TakeAppointmentForm takes the user’s input and take_ appointment_ form .is_ valid() checks if the given data is valid or not.
 If it is valid, the form data is saved and the page made_appointment.html is displayed, otherwise the same form page take_appointment.html is reloaded.
 <p align="center"><img src="./img/patient/take_doctors_appointment.png" alt="App Screenshot" style="height:430px; width:auto;"></p>

 ### Test Diabetes